Ponyshow/pony-render/README.md

 # pony-render

 > A full-featured markdown parser and compiler for rendering html-based Ponyshow files.
+Optimized for speed.

+Based on Kramed by Aaron O'Mullan and Marked by Christopher Jeffrey.

 ## Install